 A perpetuity clause means that in most cases the timeshare title is owned forever, therefore making it a timeshare inheritance.
 In other cases, some properties can be owned for a fixed period of time, such as 20 years.

-As a timeshare owner, if you want to ensure that your heir or next to kin gets to do whatever they want with your timeshare, you can name them as a co-trustee.
+As a timeshare owner, if you want to ensure that your heir or next to kin gets to do whatever they want with your timeshare, you can name them as co trustees.
 By naming them a co-trustee after inheriting your timeshare they can choose to keep it, sell it, or abandon it.
 Abandoning the timeshare allows the inheritors to wipe their hands clean of the timeshare and not have to pay timeshare fees.
-We recommend consulting with a qualified estate attorney if you are unsure about managing your timeshare ownership inheritance.

 Keep it.

-If you are someone who loves to travel the world and has the financial freedom to take vacations year-end and year-out, you should do so.
-Timeshares offer owners luxurious experiences and accommodations that make them one-of-a-kind vacations.
-Not to mention, you can travel to some of the world’s most sought-after vacation destinations such as Las Vegas, Hawaii, Orlando, and more.
-If you keep your inherited timeshare, the only major expense that comes with ownership is timeshare maintenance fees, unless there is still a mortgage on it.
+If you are someone who loves to travel the world and has the financial freedom to take memorable family vacations year-end and year-out, timeshare inheritance might be exciting for you.
+A timeshare offers owners luxurious experiences and accommodations that make them one-of-a-kind annual vacations.
+Not to mention, you can travel to some of the world’s most sought-after vacation destinations.
+Top locations include Las Vegas, Hawaii, Orlando, and more.

 Sell or rent it.

-You can also rent your timeshare out on our marketplace.
+You can also rent your timeshare inheritance out on our marketplace.
 For years that you don’t think you’ll use your inherited timeshare, renting out the ownership will allow you to put some money back in your pocket and cover those annual dues.
-Our experts will advertise your ownership for rent and you get to keep all of the proceeds.
+Our experts will advertise your ownership for rent and you keep all the proceeds.
 Contact us at 1-800-610-2734 to learn more about how we can help you post your timeshare for rent.

 Abandon it.

-Finally, you may be able to abandon the timeshare.
-Again, Timeshares Only does not provide estate-planning advice, so you should consult with a reputable attorney or professional in regards to managing the inheritance of your timeshare.
 If you do not want to keep the timeshare you inherited, you can write a Disclaimer of Interest.
 A Disclaimer of Interest is a written refusal in which you can deny your stake in an inherited timeshare.
 Essentially, you are drafting a letter that informs all parties involved that you have no interest in keeping the timeshare.
 Once you submit all the legal documents, you will only have a minimal cost to pay to be completely free of the timeshare.

-What Are The Perks Of Inheriting A Timeshare?
+What Are The Perks Of Timeshare Ownership?

 If the timeshare you have inherited is paid off, then you now own your vacations for life.
 A major benefit is that you can continue making special memories with your family every year.
 Timeshare resorts have incredible amenities and accommodations that are favorable compared to hotels.
 There is a good reason that over 85% of owners are satisfied with their timeshare.